supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

 1. Select **View query results** to run the query.

 1. This may not provide results with the new workspace, but you now have seen how queries can be run to gather information or for hunting potential threats.

+## Review

+In this lab you have completed the following tasks:

+- Create a Microsoft Sentinel workspace
+- Add Azure AD as a Data source
+- Run Kusto query on User activity

+## You have successfully completed the lab.